 "...
-Conduct or words which advantage or disadvantage people because of their colour, culture or ethnic origin.
-In its more subtle form it is as damaging as in its more overt form".
+Conduct or words which advantage or disadvantage people because of their colour,

 Incidents of racism can take place in all schools - and need not necessarily be directed towards someone in the school.

 ☐ The Education Reform Act (1988) requires school's" governing bodies to discharge their responsibilities without racial discrimination and to ensure that no unlawful discrimination takes place in their school.